 The new layout has proved broadly popular with residents, visitors and local businesses, so much so that the lifetime of the temporary changes has now been extended beyond the initial proposed end date of October.

-Union Street will remain a walking, wheeling and cycling only zone until January 2021, with an option to further extend the changes.
+Union Street will remain a walking, wheeling and cycling only zone through early 2021, with an option to further extend the changes.

 Ensuring that local business owners were involved in the decision making process was a crucial part of making Union Street a success.